-Advice & Tips on Using a Contractor
+Advice & Tips for Choosing a Contractor

-1.)
-Make sure every bid you get includes important information such as the brand of materials and complete descriptions of the scope of work.
+- Make sure every bid you get includes important information such as the brand of materials and complete descriptions of the scope of work.

-7.)
-Your local building department probably requires contractors to register and post a bond.
+- Your local building department probably requires contractors to register and post a bond.
 Make sure any contractor you plan to hire is registered with your city.

-8.)
-Do not let a contractor start work unless he has applied for the required permits from the building department in his name, not yours.
+- Do not let a contractor start work unless he has applied for the required permits from the building department in his name, not yours.
 Permits are required to be posted at your job site, so if you don’t see one, ask.

-11.)
-You have three business days (Saturday counts) to cancel a home-improvement contract under both federal and state law.
+- You have three business days (Saturday counts) to cancel a home-improvement contract under both federal and state law.

-13.)
+- Get copies of any warranties and a statement that all suppliers have been paid in full before you write the final check.
 Learn a little about roofing or other work being performed before you get bids.
 Check your local library.
 If you can tune out the sales pitches, some construction materials manufacturers have useful information and advice for consumers posted on their websites, including building terminology and warranty terms and tips on installation.